 The Summer Experience Programme

-The Summer Experience placement programme gives organisations access to a pool of enthusiastic and skilled students who are seeking valuable work experience during the summer vacation period.
+The Summer Experience internship programme gives organisations access to a pool of enthusiastic and skilled students who are seeking valuable work experience during the summer vacation period.
 The benefits include:

 - Additional expertise and resource at little or no cost to the organisation